There are no credit checks although property ownership must be in good standing. Generally, financing approval is subject to the following:

 - Property owner must be current on mortgages with no notice of default for the last five years

-- Property owner must not have a record of bankruptcy for at least seven years prior to application
+- Property owner must not have a record of bankruptcy for at least five years prior to application

 - Property cannot be subject to bankruptcy